kotegowder/prep/README.md

-# This repository contains serveral bits covering across Embedded programming details, Cryptography and programs.
+## This repository contains serveral bits covering across Embedded programming details, Cryptography and some Cprograms.